These energy bites are the perfect snack to grab and go! Completely customizable and take just minutes to make!

 Use your hands to roll into balls.
 This recipe will make for 12 large bites or 24 smaller bites.

 It’s easy to create create festive, colored bites for different holidays.
-Simply add 1/4 cup of oats into a bowl with 15-30 drops of food coloring and give it a stir.
+Simply add 1/4 cup of coconut flour or oat flour into a bowl with 15-30 drops of food coloring and give it a stir.
 Try red and green food coloring for Christmas or red and blue for the Fourth of July.
-Then, simply roll your finished balls in the food-colored oats.
+Then, simply roll your finished balls in the food-colored flour.

 What should I add into my energy bites?